PacificBiosciences/HiFi-16S-workflow/README.md

 ```

 To test the pipeline, run this example below.
 Note that the path of the database needs
 to be changed to the location on your server.
+Conda environment will by default be created at
+`$HOME/nf_conda` folder unless changed in the `nextflow.config` file.
+Once the conda environment
+is created it will be reused by any future run.

 ```
 nextflow run main.nf --input test_sample.tsv \